Lexington Hills, California: 2010

-There were 949 households, out of which 35.1% had children under the age of 18 living with them, 57.2% were married couples living together, 6.1% had a female householder with no husband present, and 32.8% were non-families.
-23.9% of all households were made up of individuals, and 3.3% had someone living alone who was 65 years of age or older.
-The average household size was 2.56 and the average family size was 3.03.

-In the CDP, the population was spread out, with 25.8% under the age of 18, 4.1% from 18 to 24, 32.5% from 25 to 44, 32.3% from 45 to 64, and 5.3% who were 65 years of age or older.
-The median age was 39 years.
-For every 100 females, there were 104.2 males.
-For every 100 females age 18 and over, there were 103.2 males.

-The median income for a household in the CDP was $103,955, and the median income for a family was $110,809.
-Males had a median income of $69,891 versus $51,116 for females.
-The per capita income for the CDP was $56,235.
-About 1.9% of families and 3.3% of the population were below the poverty line, including 4.3% of those under age 18 and 16.3% of those age 65 or over.

 Census county division

 Lexington Hills is also the name of a wider unincorporated census county division (CCD) located on the eastern side of the Santa Cruz Mountains in west Santa Clara County, California.
 The area covers approximately 54 sqmi, much of it open space, and contains Lake Elsman, Lexington, and Williams reservoirs, as well as the Lexington Reservoir County Park and Bear Creek Redwoods and Sierra Azul open space preserves.
 The Lexington Hills communities, as well as the former Almaden Air Force Station on Mount Umunhum, and Loma Prieta (highest peak in the Santa Cruz Mountains) are also located in the area.

-As of the 2010 US Census, the population of the CCD was 4,009 residents of whom 83.2% were non-Hispanic white, 8.4% Hispanic, 4.0% Asian, and 4.4% of other races, with a median age of 45.0 years old.
+As of the 2020 US Census, the population of the CCD was 4,185 residents of whom 75.1% were non-Hispanic white, 10.0% Hispanic, 6.3% Asian, and 8.5% of other races, with a median age of 46.8 years old.

-Most residents and businesses in the area use postal zip codes from the Lexington Hills CDP and the neighboring cities of Almaden and Los Gatos.
+Most residents and businesses in the area use postal zip codes from the Lexington Hills CDP, the neighboring city of Los Gatos and the adjoining San Jose neighborhood of Almaden Valley.
 The telephone area code is 408.